Doctors Note Logo

 Understanding Aspirin Exacerbated Respiratory Disease Symptoms: Doctor Steps

-Aspirin exacerbated respiratory disease is a chronic condition characterized by the triad of asthma, chronic rhinosinusitis with nasal polyps, and sensitivity to aspirin or other NSAIDs that can rapidly trigger wheezing, congestion, and gastrointestinal distress.
-Doctors diagnose AERD through a detailed medical history, pulmonary function tests, nasal endoscopy or imaging, and supervised aspirin or NSAID challenge in specialized centers.
+Aspirin-exacerbated respiratory disease (AERD), also known as Samter's Triad, is a chronic condition defined by three features: asthma, chronic rhinosinusitis with nasal polyps, and sensitivity to aspirin or other NSAIDs.
+Exposure to these medications can rapidly trigger wheezing, nasal congestion, and gastrointestinal distress.

 answer background